Rotational effects in quark stars: comparing different models: Results

-Clear differences arise from the contrasting stiffness of the quark-matter EOSs.
-The relatively stiffer vector MIT bag model supports significantly higher masses at all frequencies, reaching its maximum close to the mass-shedding boundary.
-The dominance of moderate $\nu / \nu_K$ values indicates that stability is ultimately limited by general-relativistic collapse rather than equatorial breakup \cite{Weber:2004kj}.
+Clear differences arise from the contrasting stiffness of the QM EOSs.
+The relatively stiffer vector MIT bag model (considering models with the same indices) supports significantly higher masses at all frequencies, reaching its maximum close to the Keplerian boundary.
+The dominance of moderate $\nu /\nu_K$ values indicates that stability is ultimately limited by general-relativistic collapse rather than equatorial Keplerian rotation \cite{Weber:2004kj}.
 The smaller radii of these compact configurations also enable higher Keplerian limits, allowing for stable rotation above $\sim$ 1500 Hz \cite{Paschalidis:2016vmz}.
-In contrast, the DDQM EOS yields a narrower stability domain, with lower maximum masses and reduced rotational capacity.
-Larger stellar radii reduce the Keplerian frequency, forcing DDQM stars to evolve close to the mass-shedding threshold across most of the sequence.
-As reflected by the prevalence of high $\nu / \nu_K$ values, configurations with $\nu \gtrsim 1000$ Hz rapidly approach the breakup limit, restricting access to the extreme mass--frequency regime allowed by the MIT model.
+In contrast, the DDQM EOS yields a narrower stability domain, with lower maximum masses and rotational frequencies.
+Larger stellar radii reduce the Keplerian frequency, forcing DDQM stars to evolve close to the Keplerian threshold across most of the sequence.
+As reflected by the prevalence of high $\nu / \nu_K$ values, configurations with $\nu \gtrsim 1000$ Hz rapidly approach the Keplerian limit, restricting access to the extreme mass--frequency regime allowed by the MIT model, when models with the same index are compared.

 These distinct behaviors have important observational implications.
-The detection of a very massive ($M \gtrsim 2.5\,M_\odot$) and rapidly rotating ($\nu \gtrsim 1000$ Hz) pulsar would strongly favor a stiff quark-matter EOS such as the vector MIT bag model, whereas the concentration of observed millisecond pulsars well below breakup could be more naturally accommodated by the softer DDQM predictions \cite{hessels2006Sci}.
+The detection of a very massive ($M \gtrsim 3\,M_\odot$) and rapidly rotating ($\nu \gtrsim 1400$ Hz) pulsar would strongly favor a stiff QM EOS such as the vector MIT bag model.
+Whereas the observed population of millisecond pulsars, with spin frequencies typically below $700\,\mathrm{Hz}$, is consistent with both models \cite{hessels2006Sci}.
+Consequently, the ratio $\nu/\nu_{K}$ becomes most diagnostic for the extreme high-frequency tail of the pulsar population.
 Current high-mass slowly rotating pulsars (e.g., PSR J0740$+$6620 \cite{NANOGrav:2019jur}) remain compatible with both scenarios, but future discoveries near the extremal mass--spin boundary will provide decisive constraints.
-Overall, the mass--frequency plane, supplemented by the rotational proximity indicator $\nu / \nu_K$, serves as a powerful probe of the stiffness of dense quark matter.
-The vector MIT bag model predicts a broader parameter space of stable rotating strange stars, while the DDQM model is restricted to lower masses and frequencies where mass shedding dominates the stability limit.
+Overall, the mass--frequency plane, supplemented by the rotational proximity indicator $\nu / \nu_K$, serves as a powerful probe of the stiffness of dense QM.
+The vector MIT bag model predicts a broader parameter space of stable rotating strange stars, while the DDQM model is restricted to lower masses and frequencies where Keplerian rotation dominates the stability limit.